UmangDhandhukiya/UmangDhandhukiya/README.md

 ### 🧑‍💻 About Me

-- 🔭 Currently working on a feature-rich eCommerce platform
+- 🔭 Currently working on a food delivery platform
-- 🧠 Learning backend performance optimization & advanced data modeling
+- 🧠 Learning frontend & advanced concept of React
-- 💬 Ask me about React, Express, Prisma, PostgreSQL & UI architecture
+- 💬 Ask me about React, JavaScript, css, HTML.
 - 📫 Reach me at: umangdhandhukiya97@gmail.com

 ---